 It started immediately after assessment (pre-intervention) on the 3rd day postpartum; each woman in the group received two sessions, one for the level of knowledge about the cracked nipple and proper breastfeeding technique and for applying the nursing intervention to relieve the cracked nipple.
-Each session took about 30-45 minutes and there is 10 minutes break between the two sessions.
-The extra time allowed for the lactating women for asking any questions clarification related to the sessions.
+Each session took about 30-45 minutes and there was a 10-minute break between the two sessions.
+The extra time allowed for the lactating women for asking any questions or clarification related to the sessions.